Big Brown (poet): Woodstock and arrest

 During the time Brown lived in Greenwich Village, he also spent time in Woodstock, New York, and in nearby Kingston, where he stayed with Fitzgerald.
 Notable, wherever he lived, for his remarkable attire, which often included a turban and poncho, Brown was arrested in Woodstock in 1964 for walking through the streets of the village on the Fourth of July dressed in an American flag.
 Police reported that "Brown had his arms protruding through two holes in the flag."He served thirty days in the Ulster County jail.
 Brown's Woodstock flag protest occurred five years before the 1969 Woodstock Music Festival, which featured similar flag-wearing.

 Los Angeles, The First Man of Poetry, and Rudy Ray Moore

 Brown moved to Los Angeles sometime between 1969 and 1971.
-In 1973, he recorded an album with Kent Records The First Man of Poetry, Big Brown: Between Heaven and Hell, under the label founded by Rudy Ray Moore, a stand-up performer and recording artist.
+In 1973, he recorded an album with Kent Records, The First Man of Poetry, Big Brown: Between Heaven and Hell, under the label founded by Rudy Ray Moore, a stand-up performer and recording artist.
 Moore had earlier introduced Brown on his (sexually explicit) 1971 album, The Rudy Ray Moore House Party Album (The Dirty Dozens--Volume 1); Brown is credited on the liner notes and performs on the track called "Dice Game."
-Folklorists generally place Moore's early, pre-1974 albums within in the tradition of toasting.
+Folklorists generally place Moore's early, pre-1974 albums within the tradition of toasting.
 Some of the tracks on The First Man of Poetry, Big Brown, including "Mexicali Rose" and "Honky Tonk Bud," are Brown's distinctive performances of well-known toasts.
 Others, like "Me" and "Death," appear to have been Brown's own compositions.